sakishrist/bash-ext-arrays/README.md

 ```

 ## Issues
+Due to the fact that these arrays are not native, I could not find any way to make the syntaxis like that of the normal arrays.
+Suggestions are welcome.

 ## Planned features
    * Currently, due to compatibility concerns, the arrays can only be indexed.
 Associative arrays are planned for a future version.